 Shortly after Trinity Lutheran Church was formed plans were made for a school.
 In 1882 Trinity Lutheran School was opened and has served the congregation and community since that time.
 The first school house doubled as a church at Second and Vine streets.
 The pastor conducted classes until 1885 when the first permanent teacher, Mr. Wiesbrodt, was called.

 In 1893 the church moved across the lot into a newly constructed stone building.
 In 1923 the school building was enlarged.

 Once the present location of the school was purchased, the new four-room school was dedicated August 17, 1930.
 Two rooms were added to the structure in 1952.
 In 1962 the school underwent a major expansion.
 This added four classrooms, a library, a lunchroom, a gym, and office spaces.
 A final addition of four classrooms, a youth center, and enlarged office spaces was made in 1978.

-Since 1909, Trinity Lutheran School has had only five principals:
+Since 1909, Trinity Lutheran School has had seven principals:

 Mr. Becker (1909-1949)

 Mrs. Bartels (2020-2021)